actframework/act-starter-kit/README.md

 ```
 ## Interactive Mode
 If you don't use any command line switches when calling the *act-new.sh* script, you will get the interactive mode to walk you through the setup.

-The only thing you should know is that I have noticed that the ~ for local profile directory does not seem toget parsed properly in the interactive mode.

 ## Overview of the Directory Structures